ros-industrial-consortium/ipa_seminar/ipa_seminar_perception/README.md

 ```
 gedit launch/passthrough_filter.launch
 ```
-You can observe, that the line <remap from="point_cloud_in" to="/camera/depth_registered/points"/> remaps the input topic to the colored point cloud of the openni node.
-For the new driver, you will need to change this to <remap from="point_cloud_in" to="/camera/depth/points_xyzrbg"/>.
+You can observe, that the line: remap from="point\_cloud\_in" to="/camera/depth\_registered/points", remaps the input topic to the colored point cloud of the openni node.
+For the new driver, you will need to change this to: remap from="point\_cloud\_in" to="/camera/depth/points_xyzrbg".
 Also, you can see the default values for the parameters.
 Use the command
 ```
 roslaunch pcl_tutorial passthrough_filter.launch
 ```
 to run the filter.
-In RVIZ, you can add a second PointCloud2 display and set the topic name to "/passthrough_filter/point_cloud_out".
+In RVIZ, you can add a second PointCloud2 display and set the topic name to "/passthrough__filter/point\_cloud_out".
 Now you can see how the filter works.

 #### 2.2.
 Configure parameters